-In this post I’ll show you how to install patches and upgrade ESXi hosts using esxcli commands.
-I’ll start first by installing a bug fix patch followed by an ESXi OS version upgrade using what’s called an offline bundle.
-The latter is particularly useful when you don’t have vSphere Update Manager deployed in your environment.
+In this post, you will learn how to install patches and upgrade ESXi hosts using esxcli commands.
+I’ll start by installing a bug-fix patch followed by an ESXi OS version upgrade using a so called offline bundle.
+The offline upgrade option is particularly useful when vSphere Update Manager is not deployed in your environment.

-For this demo I’ll be using WinSCP which, among other things, is used to upload files such as vib packages to an ESXi’s file-system.
-For this to work, you need SSH enabled on the ESXi host so you also need to ensure that network port 22 is not being blocked en route.
-I’ll use putty to ssh to the ESXi host so I can work from shell.
+For this demo, I’ll be using WinSCP.
+Among other things, you can use it to upload files such as vib packages to ESXi’s file-system.
+For this to work, you need SSH enabled on the ESXi host so you also need to ensure that network port 22 is not being blocked by any firewall en route.
+I’m also using putty to SSH to the ESXi host so I can work from shell.

 Installing a patch

-There are 6 steps you need to follow when installing patches on ESXi
+There are 6 steps to installing patches on ESXi.

 Step 1 – Download the patch.
 I’ve chosen to download a bug fix as described in KB214164.
-You’ll see this patch selected in Figure 1.
+You can see this patch selected as shown in Figure 1.

 Step 2 – Upload the patch to the ESXi host using WinSCP or similar.
-You can also use the vSphere client by browsing the datastore and using the upload button
+You can also use the vSphere client to upload to a datastore using the Upload File button

-I do however prefer the former method since it gives you more control over where to place the uploaded file and allows you to resume broken or paused uploads.
-Using WinSCP could not in fact be any easier.
-Just create a new connection by supplying the ESXi IP address and credentials.
+I do however prefer the former method since it gives you more control on where to place the uploaded file and allows you to resume broken or paused uploads.
+Using WinSCP could not, in fact, be any easier.
+Just create a new connection using the ESXi’s host IP address and credentials.
 Then just drag the file from the source folder (left hand pane) to the destination folder (right hand pane).
 Figure 3 shows the process of copying a patch from a local folder to one created on a datastore.

-Step 3 – Establish an SSH connection using something like putty.
+Step 3 – Establish an SSH connection using putty or otherwise.

 Step 4 – Place the host in maintenance mode.
 To this, either use the vSphere client or run the following command from shell.

 Step 5 – Install the patch